u3a

 The journey from Bradford through the farm lands of East Yorkshire and Lincolnshire will be a lovely contrast to last year’s visit to the hilly northwest, but no less interesting.
 Doddington Hall caters for a range of dietary preferences and needs with two cafes and a tearoom for coffee and lunch.
 There is a farm shop, clothing shop and home store to look around before we leave.
 The coach will pick up at Saltaire tram shed, Shipley Costa coffee, and Bradford Nelson Street.
 (Plus North Park road if there is enough demand for this).
 We return by about 6.30pm.
 We have made the cost as low as possible based on the coach cost and the hall entry fee.

-Bookings must be made by Thursday 30 April.
-If you book by that time and we have to cancel because of insufficient numbers, we shall refund your money.
-So, please book in good time so that we can confirm the visit.
+The trip is going ahead and there are some places still available.
 Places are allocated on a first paid basis.
 After the booking is confirmed and you have to cancel, refunds will be made if there is a replacement.
 The trip is open to all Bradford u3a members (who have priority booking until 24 March), Westnet members and friends of u3a members.
 So please do encourage a friend to come and find out what Bradford u3a can do.
 We feel confident that this will be a fascinating place to visit and that Shipley Coaches will provide the excellent service which they gave last year.

 Please fill in the Visit Application Form attached to the March newsletter and send to Jean Blackburn.
 Payment by cheque (payable to Bradford u3a) or bank transfer: Bradford u3a, sort code 20.11.88, Account 33077551, reference DH + your initial and surname.
 Inform Jean Blackburn of the date of your payment.
 To book without any IT hassle, or for queries, contact Jean at the u3a monthly talk on Wednesday 15 April, so you can discuss any access needs and book/pay there if you wish.